-TRAFICOM (.fi): article 172 of the Act on Electronic Communication Services provides TRAFICOM with the right to undertake the necessary measures in order to detect, prevent, investigate and commit to pre-trial investigations of any significant information security violations aimed at public communications networks or services using .fi code domain names or their holders.
-The necessary measures may be actions targeted at .fi root name server data and may include the following: 1) prevent and restrict traffic to the domain name; 2) reroute traffic to the domain name to another domain name address; and 3) any other comparable technical measures in the meaning of subsections 1-2.
-The registry can remove a domain if the domain name holder's information is not correct, up-to-date and identifying, and the domain name holder has not, regardless of a request, corrected or complemented the data, a court of law has prohibited the use of domain or if the Finnish Competition and Consumer Authority or Market Surveillance Authorities have taken a decision to remove the domain.
+Finland (.fi) - article 172 of the Act on Electronic Communication Services provides TRAFICOM with the right to undertake the necessary measures in order to detect, prevent, investigate and commit to pre-trial investigation any significant information security violations aimed at public communications networks or services using .fi code domain names or their holders.
+The necessary measures may be actions targeted at fi root name server data and may include the following: 1) prevent and restrict traffic to the domain name; 2) reroute traffic to the domain name to another domain name address; and 3) any other comparable technical measures in the meaning of subsections 1-2.